Mohanavadivel-git/caasworkshop/troubleshooting.md

 3. Locate and delete the folder `CaaS-localdev`
 4. Retry starting localdev again by issuing the `vagrant up` command from the terminal

+---

+## Build Script/Console Error

+### Behavior

+Unable to view the web console or execute the build script to completetion after already successfully executing `vagrant up`

+### Root Cause and Workaround

+If you changed buildings or switched between Wifi/wired connection, your IP address will change, causing a failure.
+You must halt/destroy the machine with `vagrant destroy -f` or `vagrant halt` and then `vagrant up` again to be prompted for your IP address.